TL;DR

 - Review and agree to the Marketplace terms of service.

-- Set up your Marketplace profile by adding a profile picture, cover photo, and description.
+- Set up your profile by adding a profile picture (to your Page), cover photo, and description.
 Adding a profile picture and cover photo is recommended to make your account more personalized.

 - If you plan to sell items, click the “Sell Something” button and follow the prompts to create a new listing.